cotarr/irc-hybrid-client-dev-tools/debug/README.md

 ## Command line examples

-The tests should be run from the base folder of the irc-hybrid-client repository using the symlink to the debug folder.
+The tests should be run from the base folder of the "irc-hybrid-client" repository using the symlink to the debug folder.

+Example CLI commands:

 ```bash
 node debug/public-routes.js